rslhdyt/saasplate/README.md

+# Boring Rails SAAS Boilerplate

+Are you tired of the same old boring Rails SAAS boilerplates?
+Look no further!

-# Dependencies
+## Dev Dependencies

-* Ruby 3.2.2
+* Ruby 3.2.2 - Because we like to keep it classy and vintage.
-* Foreman
+* Foreman - Because who needs a fancy server when you can have a foreman?
-* Mailhog
+* Mailhog - Because your emails deserve to be hogged.

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...